woossi0/suite/docs/usermanual/source/sysadmin/caching/optimization.rst

 .. note:: Make sure to omit the file extension in the palette parameter.

-.. todo:: Where in the data directory should this palette file go?

 .. todo:: Not possible to hook up to the embedded GWC.
 Add in information when this is resolved (see SUITE-1332)